wanglin2/mind-map/web/src/pages/Doc/en/node/index.md

 the node content, subsequent calls will only update the node position.
 To re-render the content, set the `initRender` attribute to `true` first.

+### updateNodeShape()

+> v0.5.0+

+Update node shape nodes.
+For example, when the node status changes, call this method to display or deactivate the style.

 ### remove()

 Recursively delete this node and all its child nodes